Aboriginal Family Centred Youth Justice Practitioner

 We strongly encourage Aboriginal and Torres Strait Islanders people to apply

 Applications should include a cover letter addressing the key selection criteria and current resume.
 We encourage applicants to view the Position Description prior to applying.
-Please click here Specialist Family Practitioner Youth Justice - Morwell - L5 - August 2025.pdf to download the position description for this role.
+Please click here Download File Specialist Family Practitioner Youth Justice - Morwell - L5 - August 2025.pdf to download the position description for this role.

-Application closes by 3rd September 2025
+Application closes by 5th November 2025

 We are committed to Aboriginal self-determination and supporting strong, safe, thriving Aboriginal communities and aim to ensure every individual is treated with dignity, honouring all cultural backgrounds, abilities, ethnicities, sexual orientations, gender identities and spiritual beliefs.